 - Fingerprint/Badge Application – Download to obtain the fillable version

 - AOA Vehicle Permit Packet

-All persons requiring access to restricted areas of Palm Springs International Airport must first complete a Fingerprint/Badge Application form, available above.
-Completed Fingerprint/Badge Applications must be signed off by an authorized signatory from the letter above (Item #1).
-The bottom of the second page of the badge application allows the authorized signer to verify the individual, to approve the processing of fingerprints (for SIDA and SAW applicants) and identification badge, and to guarantee payment by his/her company of all fees associated with the fingerprint/badging process.
+All persons requiring access to restricted areas of Palm Springs International Airport must first complete a Fingerprint / Badge Application form.
+Completed Fingerprint/Badge Applications must be signed off by an authorized signatory designated in the letter referenced above.
+The bottom of the second page of the badge application allows the authorized signer to verify the individual, to approve the processing of fingerprints (for SIDA and SAW applicants) and identification badge, and to guarantee payment by his/her company of all fees associated with the fingerprint / badging process.

-- Two (2) forms of unexpired “Government Issued” identification, with at least one of them bearing the applicant’s photograph.
+- Two forms of unexpired government issued identification, with at least one of them bearing the applicant’s photograph.

 Some acceptable forms of government issued identification are: State Driver’s License, State Identification Card, Social Security Card, Immigration & Naturalization Identification, Birth Certificate, Passport.

-After fingerprints are taken, a Criminal History Records Check (CHRC) and TSA Security Threat Assessment (STA) are conducted and the results will usually be reported to the applicant within two (2) weeks.
+After fingerprints are taken, a Criminal History Records Check and TSA Security Threat Assessment are conducted and the results will usually be reported to the applicant within two weeks.
 If the fingerprints results do not indicate anything disqualifying, you may move to the next step: training.

 Upon successful completion of the training class, the individual will be issued an Airport Identification Badge.

 Fingerprinting and Badge Fees